dchristian3188/dchristian3188.github.io/_drafts/DSC Classes Part 2.md

 I came across the use case for this resource at work.
 One of our services had a config file that we were managing through DSC.
-Unfortunately the service was not smart enough to reload the configuration if this file change.
+The service was not smart enough to reload the configuration if this file change.
-The only way for the new config to be applied was to restart the service.
+In fact, the configuration was only applied at service start time.
-It seemed heavy handed to restart every DSC run, so this resource was created.
+It seemed heavy handed to restart the service every time DSC ran.
+Hence the creation of this resource.
 It takes a Service name, a file path and optionally a filter.
-If the file has a newer write time than the service start time, the service will be restarted.
+If the file has a newer write time than the service start time, the service is restarted.

 ## Properties